Skip to content

 5. Exit Code: Script exit status (0 = success)

-rConfig V8 debug output displaying successful Expect script execution with captured network device configuration data
+rConfig V8 debug output panel showing a successful Expect script execution with captured Alteon configuration, exit code 0, and execution time

 Success Indicators: